KRIOS: A new basis-expansion $N$-body code for collisional stellar dynamics: Introduction

 Instead, collisions and binary dynamics are more often studied by \emph{orbit-averaged} (or H\'enon-style) Monte Carlo methods.
 In \cite{Henon1971}, the author assumes the star cluster to be spherically symmetric, and calculates the gravitational potential assuming each star represents a spherical shell of mass at a given radius from the cluster center.
-The particle positions can then be obtained by a calculated by random 1D sampling of each particle's mean field orbit.
+The particle positions are then updated by randomly sampling each particle's mean field orbit.
 H\'enon's method assumes that the cumulative effects of pairwise encounters can be modeled by a single ``effective encounter'' with a \textit{close neighbor} (taken to be the particle associated with the neighboring radial shell).
 This approach has been intensively explored, with the two codes most commonly in use -- \texttt{CMC} \citep{Joshi2000,Rodriguez2022} and \texttt{MOCCA} \citep{Giersz1998,Hypki2013} -- proving highly effective in predicting the pre- and post-core collapse behavior of GCs.
-Furthermore, because these effective encounters are performed between pairs of particles, the method naturally conserves energy.
+Furthermore, because these effective encounters are performed between pairs of particles, the method conserves energy during deflections.
 Its structure also makes it possible to include additional physics for close encounters between neighboring particles, such as binary encounters, physical collisions, binary production, and so on.
 Nonetheless, the assumption of spherical symmetry heavily restricts the class of models which can be studied with accuracy with these methods.

 Futhermore, data obtained by the HST \citep{Bellini2017} and {\it Gaia} space telescope \citep{Bianchini2018,Sollima2019} show that several popular approximations for GC modeling -- including isotropy and spherical symmetry -- that were adequate in the past \citep[see, e.g.,][]{McLaughlin2005}, are no longer satisfactory.
 These surveys elucidated the internal kinematics of a large sample of Milky Way GCs \citep{Bianchini2013,Fabricius2014,Watkins2015,Ferraro2018,Kamann2018, massari2024}, in addition to a quantification of velocity anisotropy in the full phase space \citep{Jindal2019}.
 Consequently, it is necessary to develop new tools to study the impact of anisotropy and rotation \citep[see, e.g.][]{Longaretti1997,Kim2008,Hong2013,Tep2024} but also of non-spherical objects \citep[e.g., tidal debris, see][]{Renaud2011}.
 The gravo-gyro catastrophe that may occur in rotating clusters \citep{Inagaki1978,Hachisu1979,Hachisu1982,Akiyama1989,Einsel1999,Ernst2007,Fiestas2010,Kamlah2022,Tep2024} warrants further exploration.